liferay/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/20-commerce-checkout-step.markdown

     }

+Note that the second reference annotation's `osgi.web.symbolicname`---in this case `com.liferay.commerce.sample`---must match the `Bundle-SymbolicName` in your module's `bnd.bnd`.

 Your component is now ready to render your new checkout step.
-Completing the task is a matter of writing your `.jsp` and whatever back-end code is required to support it.
+Completing the task is a matter of writing your JSP and whatever back-end code is required to support it.